Macros | |

 Define to determine if code is being built for 32 bit Intel processors.

-If this define exists, then you are creating code that runs on the Intel, AMD and other compatible processors.
+If this define exists, then the code runs on the 32 bit Intel, AMD and other compatible processors.
 The Microsoft XBox, Mac OSX Intel and Win32 platforms which are running on Pentium, 386, 486, and AMD CPUs will have this define present.

 #define BURGER_XBOX |